New Orleans

 At Clayton, Frugé & Ward, we carefully investigate claims to determine exactly what happened and, most importantly, who was to blame.
 Our New Orleans brain injury lawyers often work alongside accident reconstructionists, medical professionals, and other expert witnesses who can provide testimony that helps illustrate how the injury occurred, its impact on your life, and who is liable for making you whole again.

-Why Choose Clayton, Frugé & Ward for Your Brain Injury Claim?
+Why Choose Clayton, Frugé & Ward for Your New Orleans Brain Injury Claim?

 At Clayton, Frugé & Ward, we pride ourselves on our record-breaking achievements and unwavering commitment to our clients.
 Our landmark $117 million verdict, the largest in Louisiana history, highlights our capability to handle even the most challenging personal injury cases.
 In the toughest of circumstances, our New Orleans brain injury lawyers provide insightful legal guidance and empathetic emotional support to help clients rebuild their lives.